St. Charles Community Garden News

 by Monica Knudsen

-Our garden serves many communities.
-Obviously, five raised beds cannot comfortably feed this many people.
-That brings us to another important role; to demonstrate and teach.
+Another important role of the garden is to demonstrate and teach.
 You, too, can use the design of our community garden for your own back yard.
 It is low-maintenance, easy to water, requires very little weeding, and fits in compact, sunny places.
-We hope to offer free how-to build seminars and garden Q&A’s with local experts next spring.

 Rising food prices and an awareness of the superior nutritional value of home-grown foods make this a ministry whose time has come.
 Our grandparents and great grandparents knew it.
 In the days when most Americans lived on farms or in small towns, kitchen gardens were commonplace.